 Edward P. Freeland

-Edward P. Freeland is the Associate Director of the Princeton Survey Research Center and a Lecturer at the Princeton School of Public and International Affairs at Princeton University.
-Dr. Freeland teaches a graduate seminar on survey research methods (WWS 593e) and advises faculty and students who are conducting survey research projects.
-Before coming to Princeton, Dr. Freeland was a Senior Research Director in the Social and Policy Research division of Response Analysis in Princeton NJ, where he was responsible for developing new projects in the areas of social welfare and health policy.
-From 1992-1996, he was a Survey Director at Mathematica Policy research where he supervised large-scale research studies conducted for the US Department of Education and the US Department of Labor.
+Edward Freeland is the executive director of the Data Driven Social Science (DDSS) initiative at Princeton University.
+In this role, he leads a team of researchers and software engineers working on computationally intensive studies that use innovative analytic techniques and novel sources of data.
+From 1998 until 2021, Dr. Freeland served as associate director of the Princeton University Survey Research Center and a lecturer at the School of Public and International Affairs where he teaches undergraduate and graduate seminars on social science research methods.
+From 2016 to 2018 he served as chair of the University’s Institutional Review Board and was an ad hoc member of the grant review committee for the Social Science and Population Studies Section of the National Institutes of Health.
+Before coming to Princeton, Dr. Freeland was a Senior Research Director in the Social and Policy Research group at Response Analysis in Princeton, NJ, and from 1992-96, he was a Survey Director at Mathematica Policy Research where he supervised large-scale research studies conducted for the U.S. Department of Education, the U.S. Department of Health and Human Services, and the U.S. Department of Labor.
 From 1989-1992, he served as a Program and Policy Analyst for the New York City Housing Vacancy Survey.
-Dr. Freeland received his PhD in Sociology from Princeton University in 1992, his MA in Sociology from the University of Virginia in 1983 and his BA in Philosophy from the University of Connecticut in 1981.
+Dr. Freeland received his Ph.D. in Sociology from Princeton University in 1992, his M.A. in Sociology from the University of Virginia in 1983 and his B.A. in Philosophy from the University of Connecticut in 1981.